opensearch-project/documentation-website/_security/access-control/read-only-role.md

 ![creating role]({{site.url}}{{site.baseurl}}/images/role_creation_read_only.png)

-Once the role is created, you can directly map the role to a user by going to "Mapped users" tab in roles, select "Map users" and select the user to map to this role.
+Once the role is created, you can directly map the role to a user by going to **Mapped users** tab in roles, select **Map users** and select the user to map to this role.

 ![mapping users]({{site.url}}{{site.baseurl}}/images/mapping-users.png)